Profunctor Optics, a Categorical Update: Introduction

-In functional programming, \textbf{optics} are a compositional representation of many common patterns in bidirectional data accessing.
-They are provided by libraries such as Kmett's \emph{lens}~\cite{kmett15}, O'Connor's \emph{mezzolens}~\cite{oconnor15}, or \emph{purescript profunctor lenses} by Freeman et al.~\cite{freeman15}.
-Optics, and more concretely \emph{lenses}, were originally used in functional programming as a compositional solution to the problem of accessing fields of nested data structures~\cite{foster05}.
-As the understanding of these data accessors grew, different families of optics were introduced for a variety of different types (e.g. \emph{prisms} for tagged unions or \emph{traversals} for containers), each one of them capturing a particular data accessing pattern.
-These families are intercomposable and together form a powerful language for modular data access.
+\emph{Optics} are an abstract representation of some common patterns in bidirectional data accessing.
+The most widely known optics are \emph{lenses}, `focusing' on a subfield $A$ of a larger data structure $S$ through a pair of functions \emph{view} $(S \to A)$ and \emph{update} $(S \times A \to S)$ that respectively retrieve and modify the field. \emph{Lenses} have been used in functional programming as a compositional solution to the problem of accessing fields of nested data structures~\cite{foster05} (\Cref{fig:exampleaddress}).

+As the understanding of these data accessors grew, different \emph{families of optics} were introduced for a variety of different types (e.g. \emph{prisms} for disjoint unions and \emph{traversals} for containers), each one of them capturing a particular data accessing pattern (\Cref{fig:examplePrism}).